For those interested, I recently added profiles for our two pets: Chimutisk and Stew.

 Before we left Calgary, I wrote about being grateful for having healthy pets.
-After watching the animals for the last couple of weeks, Sharon and I were musing that its nice that they are happy too.
+After watching the animals for the last couple of weeks, The Wife and I were musing that its nice that they are happy too.

 After we purchased our Hundred Acre Wood, we spent a couple of weeks moving stuff in with the intent of getting enough furniture for us to spend whole weekends at the property.
 This meant locking up Stew in his cage, and packing up Chimutisk into his kennel for the two hour drive to and from the property.
 The first time we did this it was a total fiasco.

 For Stew, the idea of spending any daytime hours in his cage is abhorrent.
-Putting him in his cage, during daylight hours is a tricky((we actually have a ritual at night that has him eager to be locked up at night)).
-It involves trying to catch him while he hides behind very piece of furniture you have.
+Putting him in his cage, during daylight hours is a tricky.1 It involves trying to catch him while he hides behind very piece of furniture you have.
 Pull the furniture away, and he bolts for the next hiding spot.
 Eventually, you just give up, wave a carrot in his face, and throw the carrot in the cage; when he goes for it, you slam the cage shut.
 It is best to do this just before you leave so you don’t have to listen to him rattling the cage door.

 Was it worth the pain?
 That depends on who you ask.